THE UNIVERSAL CHILD: A Hero’s Journey

 The Universal Child is based on the teachings of Dr Carl Jung and American mythologist, Joseph Campbell.

-He is no hero who never met the dragon, or who, if he once saw it, declared afterwards that he saw nothing.
-Equally, only one who has risked the fight with the dragon and is not overcome by it wins the hoard, the “treasure hard to attain.” – Carl Jung, CW 14, par.
+Only one who has risked the fight with the dragon and is not overcome by it wins the hoard, the “treasure hard to attain.” – Carl Jung, CW 14, par.
 756

 Other psychological motifs in traditional myth, legend, fable and fairytale include thorns and needles that can ‘prick’ us (our psychological projections); and fearsome giants (a young person’s complexes) that can knock us off our feet (our personal standpoint).